 Income Statement Comparison

-The following table presents a comparison of key income metrics for Cameco Corporation and enCore Energy Corp., showcasing their financial performance for the most recent fiscal year.
+The following table presents a side-by-side comparison of key income statement metrics for Cameco Corporation and enCore Energy Corp. for the fiscal year 2024.

 MetricCameco Corporation (CCJ)enCore Energy Corp.
 (EU)